 Certainly, there are other groups that cater to the single traveler.
 Check out Facebook and travel blogs.
-I will compile a list in the future of Facebook groups and blogs geared for the over-50 crowd.

 If you are considering traveling solo or wandering the earth for an extended period, here are resources that may be helpful.
 For travel insurance, check out Nomadic Matt’s article on this issue.
 He recommends World Nomads.
 If you are a senior/over 65, he recommends Insure My Trip.

 Additionally, there are benefits to having a credit card with travel benefits.
 I got an email from Ashley from U.S. News & World Reports with two guides when traveling with credit cards.
 One guide lists credit cards with NO foreign transaction fees.
 Another guide lists cards with good travel benefits.
 Another reader, Hannah from CreditCards.com, recommended the following article, Ten Tips for Traveling with Credit Cards.